Your Summer Body Is Hiding From You – These Workouts Will Help You Find It

-With summer around the corner you don’t have much time to get that beach body unpacked.
+With summer heating up you don’t have much time to get that beach body unpacked.
 Fret not, we’re here to save the day (as usual).
 Follow this routine and you’ll have something to show next time you rock your swimming trunks.

 Alternate between workouts A and B three days a week for the next two weeks.
 For each workout, you’ll follow one of the two routines described below.
-Use the chart on the right to pair the workouts (A or B) with the routines (1 or 2).
-You can switch up the days you exercise (Tuesday, Thursday and Saturday work just as well), but always allow at least a day of rest between sessions.
+You can switch up the days you exercise, but always allow at least a day of rest between sessions.
 Proper recovery is what will shift your gains into high gear.

 - Circuits 1, 7 – 8 Reps / 30 Seconds rest